Last-Minute Tips for Round 1 MBA Applicants

-If you’re one of thousands scrambling to put the finishing details on your application this week, congratulations!
-You’re almost over a critical hurdle and can soon rightly take at least four or five hours to relax and revel in your accomplishment.
+Deadlines are coming up soon at several programs, and we have some last-minute tips for Round 1 MBA applicants.
+If you’re one of the thousands scrambling to put the finishing details on your application over the next few weeks, congratulations!
+You’re almost over a critical hurdle.
+That means soon you can take at least a day or two to relax and revel in your accomplishment.

-Meanwhile, here are some last-minute tips to help you check off your To Do List or jump-start the next phase of the process: interview prep.
+Until then, here are four tips to consider as you check off items on your To-Do List.
+After that, you can jump-start the next phase of the process: interview prep.

-The second step in your interview process is to review some typical questions, which is fairly easy to do since many candidates post their experiences online.
+The next step in your interview prep process is to review some typical questions.
+This is easy to do since many candidates post their experiences online.
 Write out some bullet points to outline what you would say in response to your practice questions.
 Finally, practice, practice, practice!
 Enlist the help of family and friends, and ask them to provide constructive feedback.

-The most important bit of advice we can offer is to have fun and try not to get too stressed out by the process.
+The most crucial advice we can offer is to have fun and try not to let the process stress you out too much.
 While MBA applications are exhausting, time-consuming, and a heck of a lot of work, in the end, it will all be worth it.